TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-privateipfilter-rca.md

 ## **Recommended Steps**

-It appears that your account has an IP access control policy which is restricting access to <!--$ReasonBlocked-->[ReasonBlocked]<!--/$ReasonBlocked-->.
+It appears that your account has an IP access control policy that is restricting access to <!--$ReasonBlocked-->[ReasonBlocked]<!--/$ReasonBlocked-->.
 Please ensure you are accessing the account from whitelisted <!--$ReasonBlocked-->[ReasonBlocked]<!--/$ReasonBlocked-->.

 ## **Recommended Documents**